JonathanArrance/Coinbaseconnector/README.md

 **Prometheus** - Scrapes the metrics(prices) from the connector.

-**Connector** - Pulls the priceing and other metrics for the valid coins defined in the SQLite DB.
-Also acts as a buy/sell API that can be fired off when prices targets are reached.
+**Connector** - Pulls the priceing and other metrics for the valid coins defined in the database.
+Also acts as a buy/sell API that can be queried when price targets are reached.
 The API endpoints can also be used with other forms of automation.

 **Coinbase** - Current crypto brokerage platform.